-F. Other Interpretations
+F. Other interpretations

-Presumably mutual fund managers get the information that predicts earnings announcement returns from many disparate sources.
-One interesting and nefarious possibility, suggested in Irvine, Lipson, and Puckett (2007), is that they are "tipped off" about forthcoming recommendation changes by analysts at the brokerage firms that benefit from fund managers' trades.
+Where do mutual fund managers get the information to predicting earnings announcement returns?
+Presumably from many disparate sources.
+One interesting and nefarious possibility, suggested in Irvine, Lipson, and Puckett (2008), is that they are "tipped off" about forthcoming recommendation changes by analysts at the brokerage firms that benefit from fund managers' trades.
 In unreported results, we find that mutual fund trades indeed predict consensus recommendation changes in the same direction, although the economic magnitude is modest.
 However, we also find that fund trades predict earnings announcement returns even in a sample where there are no recommendation changes in the meantime and thus no "tips."
-If anything, our results are stronger in this subsample.
+If anything our results are stronger in this subsample.